rmello4d/TheSustainableDeveloper/mindlanguage.md

 Visualize earth as a wild place, no buildings, no cars, no civilization.
 A magnificent blue planet just governed by cruel jungle law.

-In that scene, we (you and me) are one of our descendants, a homo habilis.
+In that scene, we are one of our descendants, a homo habilis.
 We just left our group of about 30 people to adventure the savanna looking for a sharp stone to make a new spear.

 With us, 8 other tribal members.
 We use primal sounds to communicate among our hairy friends.

 After 10 mins walking,  we reach a vast open area.
 All of us peacefully looking for perfect stones.